EUROVISION SONG CONTEST BRITISH WINNERS

 It's an upbeat, feelgood song, but as with ABBA and "Waterloo", Bucks Fizz went on to produce better songs and enjoyed many more hits.

 Katrina + The Waves - Love Shine A Light (1997)

 The single gave the band their first Top 10 hit for twelve years, reaching #3.
 However, this was also the last chart hit for the group and their only other Top 40 hit was Sun Street in 1996 which peaked at #22.

-In 1998 Imaani achieved second place at Eurovision for the UK with the sing Where Are You?
+In 1998, Imaani achieved second place at Eurovision for the UK with the song Where Are You?